 Lim served in the Navy for four years, then continued to support her new Navy family as a leader of the veteran community at San Francisco State.
 She became president of Veterans at SF State (V.E.T.S.@SFSU), was chair of the University’s Committee on Veterans Issues for Women, and worked as a supervisor for the Veterans Administration Work-Study program.
 One of her major contributions was increasing V.E.T.S.@SFSUmembership and attracting female members.

 “When I started, there were no female members, but I felt that was an important population whose needs weren’t being heard,” she said.

 Ben Yang, the program coordinator for Veteran Services at SF State, oversaw Lim’s work at the University and witnessed her going above and beyond to serve fellow student veterans.

 “For veterans, going to school is one of the biggest transitions,” he said.
 “When they go to school they’re not 18 years old.
 They’re in their mid-twenties and they’ve seen and experienced things that other people haven’t.”

 Lim created an environment that was accommodating, especially for female veterans, Yang adds.

 “Iana reached out to female veterans and women who are dependents of veterans personally to see what she could do for them,” he said.

 Lim plans to pursue a master of business administration degree.
-Her ultimate goal is to do something that positively impacts people around her and effects change in the world.
+Her ultimate goal is to do something that positively impacts people around her and affects change in the world.